 20vPnC (PF-06482077) Vaccine Clinical Trials

-Approximately 3,500 infants will be enrolled in total for these two studies.
+Approximately 3,500 infants will be enrolled in total for the two studies.
 In both studies, infants will be vaccinated with either 20vPnC or Prevnar 13® (13vPnC) at 2, 4, 6, and 12-15 months of age, along with other routine infant vaccines according to the current CDC recommended schedule.
-Additional information can be found at www.clinicaltrials.gov under the identifiers NCT04382326 and NCT04379713.
-The results of the descriptive Phase 2 infant study with 20vPnC (NCT03512288) have been submitted for presentation at ID Week 2020.

 Clinical Trial NCT03835975: Trial to Evaluate the Safety and Immunogenicity of a 20-Valent Pneumococcal Vaccine in Adults 65 Years of Age or Older With Prior Pneumococcal Vaccination (Recruiting)